Watching Brief (Archaeological Observation)

 Working in conjunction with developers alongside their contractors, a member of our qualified Field Archaeology team will closely monitor invasive ground works (such foundation or utility trenching) to ensure any archaeology present is fully recorded.
 Where significant remains are encountered, a programme of archaeological mitigation will be required consisting of further investigation and recording.

-The definition of an ‘archaeological watching brief’ (‘archaeological observation’) is a formal programme of observation and investigation conducted during any operation carried out for non-archaeological reasons (CIfA 2014; Standard and guidance for an archaeological watching brief).
+The definition of an ‘archaeological watching brief’ (‘archaeological observation’) is a formal programme of observation and investigation conducted during any operation carried out for non-archaeological reasons.

 What Happens Next?